stonewareslord/BaiGfe/README.md

 &#x200B;

 # Manual way :
+If you prefer patch output, please check the app-*.patch files, which will be easier to read.

 NOTE: some of the code below might change (function letters), just compare with one of the previously uploaded app.js ;)

 use [http://jsbeautifier.org/](http://jsbeautifier.org/) on app.js found in :